angular/angular/aio/content/guide/signals.md

 });
 ```

 This example logs a message when _either_ `currentUser` or `counter` changes.
-However, if the effect should only run only when `currentUser` changes, then the read of `counter` is only incidental and changes to `counter` shouldn't log a new message.
+However, if the effect should only run when `currentUser` changes, then the read of `counter` is only incidental and changes to `counter` shouldn't log a new message.

 You can prevent a signal read from being tracked by calling its getter with `untracked`: